 The SOE Faculty Senate serves as the policy body for the School of Education.
-The SOE Faculty Senate consists of the chairs of the undergraduate and graduate departments of education, the Dean of the SOE (ex-officio with voice, but without voting privileges), the CAS and SPGS Directors of Academic Records or designee (ex-officio with voice and vote), an Education Leadership Club officer, and all SOE faculty/staff who serve more than half-time contracts.
+The SOE Faculty Senate consists of the chairs of the undergraduate and graduate departments of education, the Dean of the SOE (ex-officio with voice, but without voting privileges), the CAS and SPGS Directors of Academic Records or designee (ex-officio with voice and vote), a Student Education Ambassador, and all SOE faculty/staff who serve more than half-time contracts.